NYPL/nypl-design-system/README.md

 On top of built-in accessibility from Chakra, DS components link labels with input elements, add correct `aria-*` attributes, visually hide important text for screenreader users, and much more.

-We make use of:
+Reservoir makes use of:

 - `eslint-plugin-jsx-a11y` for finding accessibility errors through linting and through IDE environments.
 - `jest-axe` for running [`axe-core`](https://github.com/dequelabs/axe-core) on _every_ component's unit test file.
 This is part of the automated tests that run in Github Actions through the `npm test` command.
 - `@storybook/addon-a11y` for real-time accessibility testing in the browser through Storybook. _Every_ component has a tab that displays violations, passes, and incomplete checks performed by `axe-core`.

-Additionally, DS components have accessibility information in their Storybook documentation.
+Additionally, DS components include detailed accessibility information in their Storybook documentation.

 ## Contributing